afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 - wait for a maximum of 5 seconds to connect
 - make only one attempt per server

 - **Result**: after the first timeout, the clients Tokyo & NY passes to Auber quite rapidly that before.
-The waiting delay to redirect from Paris to Auber has been largely reducted, waiting from ~1min to 30s.
+The waiting delay to redirect from Paris to Auber has been largely reduced, waiting from ~1min to 30s.

 ---